 - (a) From the passage and approval of this ordinance, it is prohibited for owners or occupants of property in Keiser, Arkansas, to openly store inoperable motor vehicles (not currently licensed), appliances, tires, glass, building materials, paper, rubbish, or similar unsightly and unsanitary items. - (b) Property owners or occupants are strictly prohibited from letting their properties deteriorate into unsightly or unsanitary conditions.
 These conditions could be the result of not cutting grass or weeds, not removing garbage or rubbish, allowing stagnant water to accumulate, or failing to address other unsanitary conditions that could become breeding grounds for harmful insects and germs.
 The responsibility of property owners or occupants extends to ensuring the area around fences, trees, poles, and other structures is well maintained with trimmed lawns.
 Additionally, any dead trees on the property should be promptly removed to prevent them from posing a threat to public safety or causing damage to adjacent properties.
 Finally, if grass cuttings or other debris end up in the streets during lawn maintenance, it is the property owner's or occupant's responsibility to remove this debris immediately to maintain cleanliness and prevent any potential hazards or obstructions on public roads. - (c) In addition, all property including open carports must not be excessively cluttered and must be maintained in a neat and orderly manner.
-Any items stored in the carport must be neatly arranged and must not create an obstruction or hazard. - (d) Maintenance of Residential and Commercial Structures and Fences
+Any items stored in the carport must be neatly arranged and must not create an obstruction or hazard. - (d) Maintenance of Residential and Commercial Structures and Fences exterior walls, doors, windows, fences, and for repairing or replacing damaged or missing materials like shingles, siding, or roofing.

-Property owners and occupants must ensure their buildings and fences are free from decay, deterioration, and blight.
-They are responsible for maintaining the integrity of exterior walls, doors, windows, fences, and for repairing or replacing damaged or missing materials like shingles, siding, or roofing.
+Property owners or occupants must ensure their buildings and fences are free from decay, deterioration, and blight.
+They are responsible for maintaining the integrity of